-CAS Cost Accounting Setup (CAS) Document; The CAS document is the vehicle by which multiple cost accounting-related tables are updated by a single document through the creation of cost structure new elements.
-The CAS is the only document capable of creating a Major Program.
+Arizona Accounting Manual Section 95 Lists Issued 07/02/18 Topic 05 Gloss ary Page 27 of 177 of creating a Major Program.
 The CAS is used to set up the various reference pages and budgets in AFIS related to a project or grant. cash Paper money, coins, checks, money orders or any other negotiable instrument that a financial institution will accept for deposit and immediately credit to the holder's account.
 Cash includes register cash, petty cash, cash on hand and cash on deposit in a financial institution. cash basis The method of accounting that recognizes revenues when received and expenses when paid. cash equivalent Unrestricted and highly liquid investments with a maturity of three months or less at the time of purchase such as U.S. treasury bills and commercial paper.
 Any prepaid debit card or gift card that can be used as or readily converted into cash.
-Cash Management See CMIA.
-Improvement Act improvement Act cash with fiscal agent Cash assets deposited with a fiduciary. cash with fiscal Cash assets deposited with a fiduciary.
-See CFDA . cash with fiscal agent Catalog of Federal Domestic Assistance Catalog of Federal cash with fiscal agent Catalog of Federal Domestic Assistance See CFDA. cash with fiscal agent Catalog of Federal Domestic Assistance Catalog of Federal Domestic See CFDA .
-The number assigned to a Federal program in the CFDA.
-See CFDA .

-Section 95 Lists Issued 10/22/18 Topic 05 Gloss ary Page 27 of 176 CCR Central Contractor Registration; formerly the primary registrant database for contractors providing goods or services to the Federal Government.
+Cash Management Improvement Act See CMIA. cash with fiscal agent Cash assets deposited with a fiduciary.
+Catalog of Federal Domestic Assistance See CFDA.
+Catalog of Federal Domestic The number assigned to a Federal program in the CFDA.
+Assistance Number See CFDA.
+See CFDA number.
+Catalog of Federal Domestic Assistance Title See CFDA title. categorical grant A categorical grant is given for a specified program that has narrowly defined activities associated with it.
+This type of grant has minimal flexibility.
+CCR Central Contractor Registration; formerly the primary registrant database for contractors providing goods or services to the Federal Government.
 The CCR has been superseded by the (System for Award Management) SAM.

-CD Compact Disc, a data storage device.
+Section 95 Lists Topic 05 Gloss Arizona Accounting Manual Issued 07/02/18 Page 28 of 177 CD Compact Disc, a data storage device.
 CDW Collision damage waiver; when dealing with auto rentals, a form of insurance, sold for a fee, which indemnifies the renter and his or her insurance company from losses arising from a collision, theft or other damage (vandalism, weather, loss of use, etc.) to the rental car.
 Central Contractor Registration See CCR .
 The Central Contractor Registration has been superseded by the System for Award Management (SAM).
 Central Payroll A section in the GAO responsible for overseeing statewide payroll operations.
-Central Payroll can be contacted by email at central.payroll@azdoa.gov . central processing unit See CPU. central service cost allocation plan For Federal grant purposes, "central service cost allocation plan" means the documentation identifying, accumulating, and allocating or developing billing rates based on the allowable costs of services provided by a state, local government, or Indian tribe on a centralized basis to its departments and agencies.
+Central Payroll can be contacted by email at central.payroll@azdoa.gov . central processing See CPU. unit central service cost allocation plan For Federal grant purposes, "central service cost allocation plan" means the documentation identifying, accumulating, and allocating or developing billing rates based on the allowable costs of services provided by a state, local government, or Indian tribe on a centralized basis to its departments and agencies.
 The costs of these services may be allocated or billed to users. central travel account See CTA.
 CEO Chief executive officer; another term for an agency head.
-Common titles for CEOs are director or executive director. certificate An electronic document used to identify an individual, a server a company, or some other entity and to associate the identity of that entity with a public key. certificate authority A certificate authority or certification authority is an entity that issues digital certificates. certification authority See certificate authority.
+Common titles for CEOs are director or executive director. certificate An electronic document used to identify an individual, a server, a company, or some other entity and to associate the identity of that entity with a public key. certificate authority A certificate authority or certification authority is an entity that issues digital certificates. certification authority See certificate authority. certificate of participation See COP.
+CFDA Catalog of Federal Domestic Assistance; a complete listing of all financial and non-financial Federal assistance programs available to state and local governments as well as other qualifying entities.